rodion-m/ChatGPT_API_dotnet/README.md

 ## Thread safety and async
 `ChatGPTFactory`, `ChatGPT` classes thread-safety is depend on the `IChatHistoryStorage` implementation.
 If you use `ChatGPTFactory` with entity framework, it's NOT thread-safe. `ChatService` class is not thread-safe. \
-Anyways, this services are designed to be used safely with DI, so you don't need to worry about it. \
+Anyways, these services are designed to be used safely with DI, so you don't need to worry about it. \
 All the methods from all the packages are designed to be used in async context and use `ConfigureAwait(false)` (thanks for the `ConfigureAwait.Fody` package).

 ## Retries, timeouts and other policies
-Since `ChatGPTFactory` depends on `IHttpClientFactory`, you can easily use any of the available policies for it, like Polly.
+Since `ChatGPTFactory` depends on `IHttpClientFactory`, you can easily use any of the available policies for it, like `Polly`.

 ## Modules
 ### StructuredResponse